(Opinionated) Guide to ML Engineer Job Hunting

 Ranking

-Ranking is a revenue generator for consumer-facing companies — without search, recommendations, or ads, they can’t make money.
-This is why ranking is one of the most impactful and exciting domains, with the most job openings nowadays (arguably tied with NLP).
-I collect the ranking papers (search/rec/ads) I read in this repo.
+Ranking is the revenue-generator of consumer-facing companies — without search/discovery/ads, companies can’t make money.
+This is why ranking is one of the most impactful and exciting domains and has the most job openings (arguably tied with NLP).

-Earlier this year, I summarized classic search ranking papers in a blog post, An Evolution of Learning to Rank.
-You can find the original papers under “Learn More”.
+I recently summarized classic search ranking papers in a blog post, An Evolution of Learning to Rank.
+You can find the original papers in the “Learn More” section.

-Recommendation is the sibling of search, where users don’t submit a query, yet we still read their minds and show appealing content.
-To gain a general understanding of this domain, I recommend 深度学习推荐系统 by Zhe Wang, who was the Head of Engineering at TikTok.
-This book not only reviews the evolution of recommendation models, from collaborative filtering to deep learning architectures, but also offers practical insights into productionizing such models.
-Unfortunately, for non-Chinese speakers, this book is only available in Chinese; the book content is slightly outdated, too, as models published after 2020 (e.g., DCN V2, DHEN) are not covered.
-I also find Gaurav Chakravorty’s blog and repo to be gold mines of practical rec models knowledge.
-For instance, in this two-tower model repo, Gaurav starts with a barebones structure and gradually introduces components like user history embeddings, position debiasing, and a light ranker, which is highly educational.
+Recommendation is the sibling of search, where users don’t submit a query yet we still read their minds and show appealing contents to them.
+To gain a deep understanding of this domain, my friend recommended 深度学习推荐系统 by Zhe Wang, who used to be the Head of Engineering at TikTok.
+This book not only reviews the evolution of recommendation models from traditional collaborative filtering to emerging deep learning architectures, but also speaks from practical experience of productionizing such models.
+Unfortunately for non-Chinese speakers, this book is only written in Chinese.
+I also find Gaurav Chakravorty’s blog and repo a gold mine of practical rec models knowledge.
+For instance, in this two-tower model repo, Gaurav started with a bare bone structure and gradually introduced components such as user history embeddings, position debiasing, and a light ranker, which is highly educational.

 NLP

-As a Cognitive Science Ph.D. student, I was interested in all aspects of the human intelligence except for language, thinking that language is an indirect, inaccurate byproduct of thought 😅.
-Back in Summer 2021 when I was driving to LA, I listened to a Gradient Dissent episode where Emily Bender argued that to interact with language models as we do with humans, we must treat them as equal linguistic partners rather than as mechanistic pattern recognizers.
+As a Cognitive Science student, I was interested in all aspects of human intelligence but language😅, thinking that language is an indirect, inaccurate byproduct of thought.
+Back in the summer of 2021 when I was driving to LA, I listened to a Gradient Dissent episode where Emily Bender argued that to interact with language models as we do with humans, we must treat them as equal linguistic partners rather than as mechanistic pattern recognizers.
 Back then, that day seemed far away.
 Now with the success of ChatGPT and ever more powerful new LLMs, NLP has become the fastest growing field in AI/ML, with far more active research, new startups, and headcount than any other ML fields.
-I got into NLP only because I was assigned to work on Query Understanding after joining DoorDash as a new grad.
+I got into NLP only because I was assigned to work on Query Understanding when I joined DoorDash as a new grad.
 If ranking has always fascinated me, then NLP is a required taste I’ve come to appreciate.

 To get into NLP, first read Natural Language Processing With Transformers by Hugging Face — it’s the best textbook on transformer-based models, with intuitive explanations and practical code examples, covering a wide range of NLP tasks including sequence classification, named entity recognition, question answering, summarization, generation, etc..
 It also talks about model compression, training without enough data, and pretraining LLMs from scratch, which come handy in production.